-1 with respect to why PLCAA was passed in the first place; 2 but as they're well aware, multiple cases including 3 including Phillips v.
-LuckyGunner and multiple Supreme 4 Courts that is, Missouri Supreme Court and Alaska 5 Supreme Court have made very clear that a Court 6 cannot rely on the preamble on the findings of PLCAA 7 when those contravene the actual operative clause of 8 PLCAA.
-9 And I will read directly from Phillips 10 from Phillips v.
-LuckyGunner in which the Court said 11 that a statutory preamble, referring to PLCAA, can 12 neither restrain nor extend the meaning of an 13 unambiguous statute.
-So, that this method of, you 14 know, statutory construction that the defendants 15 advocate for is really has been rejected by numerous 16 Courts.
-17 So, just to sum up on this issue: Four 18 out of the five defendants are not sellers under the 19 terms of PLCAA and so, they're not entitled to PLCAA 20 protection and the case against them should be able to 21 proceed under Texas common law.
-But of course, 22 LuckyGunner, we admit, is a seller of ammunition.
-So, 23 PLCAA would offer it protection if it had not violated 24 the law.
-And that's where we get into the PLCAA 25 exceptions that I referenced earlier.
+'''

+with respect to why PLCAA was passed in the first place;

+1

+but as they're well aware, multiple cases including --

+2

+including Phillips v.
+LuckyGunner and multiple Supreme

+3

+Courts -- that is, Missouri Supreme Court and Alaska

+4

+Supreme Court -- have made very clear that a Court

+5

+6

+cannot rely on the preamble on the findings of PLCAA

+7

+when those contravene the actual operative clause of

+8

+PLCAA.

+9

+And I will read directly from Phillips --

+10

+from Phillips v.
+LuckyGunner in which the Court said

+11

+that a statutory preamble, referring to PLCAA, can

+12

+neither restrain nor extend the meaning of an

+13

+unambiguous statute.
+So, that -- this method of, you

+14

+know, statutory construction that the defendants

+advocate for is really -- has been rejected by numerous

+15

+16

+Courts.

+17

+So, just to sum up on this issue:

+18

+out of the five defendants are not sellers under the

+19

+terms of PLCAA and so, they're not entitled to PLCAA

+20

+protection and the case against them should be able to

+21

+proceed under Texas common law.
+But of course,

+22

+LuckyGunner, we admit, is a seller of ammunition.

+23

+PLCAA would offer it protection if it had not violated

+24

+the law.
+And that's where we get into the PLCAA

+25

+exceptions that I referenced earlier.

+'''
-1 There are two exceptions that are 2 relevant here.
-One is the negligence per se exception, 3 which we discussed in our brief; and the second is 4 the something that's come to be known as the 5 predicate exception.
-And this exception states an 6 action in which a seller or a seller of firearms of 7 ammunition that knowingly violates a law applicable to 8 the sell or marketing of firearms and when that 9 violation proximately causes the harm to the plaintiffs, 10 that case, that entire case, can proceed; and for this 11 reason, numerous cases and every Court that I'm aware of 12 has allowed negligence cases to proceed against gun 13 sellers and ammo sellers when they are predicated on a 14 knowing violation of law.
-15 And that's exactly what we have alleged 16 here, that each of the Tennessee defendants conspired to 17 violate the Youth Handgun Safety Act by establishing a 18 web store and by establishing shipping protocols which 19 would enable them to be not be able to know the age 20 of the customers and which Your Honor referred to 21 earlier, of course, the Youth Handgun Safety Act.
-22 Inherent in that is that is the idea and the law 23 that that a seller cannot blind themselves to the 24 very fact that is critical in determining whether the 25 nuncheann ia in feat a miner

-25 purchaser is, in fact, a minor.
+There are two exceptions that are 1 2 relevant here.
+One is the negligence per se exception, which we discussed in our brief; and the second is 3 the -- something that's come to be known as the 4 predicate exception.
+And this exception states an 5 6 action in which a seller or -- a seller of firearms of 7 ammunition that knowingly violates a law applicable to 8 the sell or marketing of firearms and when that 9 violation proximately causes the harm to the plaintiffs, 10 that case, that entire case, can proceed; and for this reason, numerous cases and every Court that I'm aware of 11 12 has allowed negligence cases to proceed against gun sellers and ammo sellers when they are predicated on a 13 knowing violation of law.
+14 15 And that's exactly what we have alleged 16 here, that each of the Tennessee defendants conspired to violate the Youth Handgun Safety Act by establishing a 17 18 web store and by establishing shipping protocols which would enable them to be -- not be able to know the age 19 20 of the customers and which Your Honor referred to 21 earlier, of course, the Youth Handgun Safety Act.
+22 Inherent in that is that -- is the idea and the law 23 that -- that a seller cannot blind themselves to the 24 very fact that is critical in determining whether the 25 purchaser is, in fact, a minor.